dineshsoudagar/llm-lab-from-scratch-to-fine-tuning/LLMs_with_Hugging_Face/Readme.md

   A script for pretraining small GPT models using Hugging Face Transformers.

 - [train.py](train.py)
-  The main training script that orchestrates the pretraining of Hugging Face models, including configuration and model training.
+  The main training script that for the pretraining of Hugging Face models, including configuration and model training.

 This folder is focused on pretraining and fine-tuning models with **Hugging Face Transformers**.